sethch/smux/README.md

 # smux
 My terminal multiplexer
-This project is intended to be a simple clone of tmux, with limited functionality and all in-client.
+This project is intended to be a simple clone of tmux with limited functionality.